rbgirshick/rcnn/README.md

   1. if you see `Warning: Please install Caffe in ./external/caffe` most probably instead of folder `caffe` you have `+caffe`, so create another symlink to solve this warning. `ln -sf $CAFFE_ROOT/caffe/matlab/+caffe  $CAFFE_ROOT/caffe/matlab/caffe`.
   0. Run the build script: `>> rcnn_build()` (builds [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/) and [Selective Search](http://www.science.uva.nl/research/publications/2013/UijlingsIJCV2013/)).
 Don't worry if you see compiler warnings while building liblinear, this is normal on my system.
   0. Check that Caffe and MATLAB wrapper are set up correctly (this code should run without error): `>> key = caffe('get_init_key');` (expected output is key = -2)
-  1. if you get the error `Undefined function or variable 'caffe'`, most probably you haven't done step 1.
+  1. if you get the error `Undefined function or variable 'caffe'`, most probably you haven't done step vi.
   0. Download the model package, which includes precompute models (see below).

 **Common issues:** You may need to set an `LD_LIBRARY_PATH` before you start MATLAB.
 If you see a message like "Invalid MEX-file '/path/to/rcnn/external/caffe/matlab/caffe/caffe.mexa64': libmkl_rt.so: cannot open shared object file: No such file or directory" then make sure that CUDA and MKL are in your `LD_LIBRARY_PATH`.
 On my system, I use: